quanteda/quanteda/README.md

 Built on the text processing functions in the **stringi** package, which is in turn built on C++ implementation of the [ICU](http://www.icu-project.org/) libraries for Unicode text handling, **quanteda** pays special attention to fast and correct implementation of Unicode and the handling of text in any character set, following conversion internally to UTF-8.

-**quanteda** is built for efficiency and speed, through its design around three infrastructures: the **string** package for text processing, the **data.table** package for indexing large documents efficiently, and the **Matrix** package for sparse matrix objects.
+**quanteda** is built for efficiency and speed, through its design around three infrastructures: the **stringi** package for text processing, the **data.table** package for indexing large documents efficiently, and the **Matrix** package for sparse matrix objects.
 If you can fit it into memory, **quanteda** will handle it quickly.
 (And eventually, we will make it possible to process objects even larger than available memory.)

 **quanteda** is principally designed to allow users a fast and convenient method to go from a corpus of texts to a selected matrix of documents by features, after defining what the documents and features.
 The package makes it easy to redefine documents, for instance by splitting them into sentences or paragraphs, or by tags, as well as to group them into larger documents by document variables, or to subset them based on logical conditions or combinations of document variables.
 The package also implements common NLP feature selection functions, such as removing stopwords and stemming in numerous languages, selecting words found in dictionaries, treating words as equivalent based on a user-defined "thesaurus", and trimming and weighting features based on document frequency, feature frequency, and related measures such as *tf-idf*.